 It is not the nature of the stuff that the brain is made of that matters for mind, it is rather the organization of the stuff—the way the parts of the system are hooked up, their causal interactions.I don't find it easy to reconcile these two statements.
 Doesn't the second imply that a non-living system such as a computer could be conscious?
 And doesn't that contradict the previous statement?

 In his final chapter (Chapter 10) Koch gives us his latest views on religion.
 He no longer believes in a God who interferes in the way the world works or who answers prayers, but he does think there is a God who has produced the world and who give a meaning to life.
 This is deism rather than theism.
 He inclines to the thinking of Teilhard de Chardin, who he suggests would be suitable as a patron saint for the Internet.

 There is no reason why complexification should cease at the boundary of our blue planet with interplanetary space.
 Teilhard de Chardin believed that the entire cosmos evolves towards what he terms the Omega point, when the universe becomes aware of itself by maximizing its complexity, its synergy.

 As will be evident, this is a deeply personal book.
-The final chapter includes an account of a very painful midlife crisis, triggered by the death of Francis Crick and the departure of his son and daughter to college, which resulted in the end of his marriage.
+The final chapter includes an account of a very painful midlife crisis, triggered by the death of Francis Crick and the departure of Koch's son and daughter to college, which resulted in the end of his marriage.
 This is not elaborated on, but there may be a clue in Chapter 7, where he uses a psychological sketch of falling in love and wrecking a marriage to illustrate the complexity of free will.

 There seems to be a tendency nowadays for scientists to include quite intimate details of their personal life in books describing their researh (Svante Pääbo has done this in Neanderthal Man).
 Perhaps this is due to a wish to show that scientists are as human and emotional as everyone else, but I think it would usually be better to keep these elements separate.